 Everyone loves drinking at a brewery.
 It’s becoming a bit of a phenomenon.
-In-house made beers on draft, a spacious dining area, and close to the Garden.
+In-house-made beers on draft, a spacious dining area, and close to the Garden.
 What’s not to love?
 Also, Beerworks is huge.
 There is a large dining area and a massive bar.
 There’s even a second story with more space.
 A great second stop on your Boston bar crawl.

 3. Porters Bar and Grill

-Porters Bar is much smaller, and so it has a more cozy vibe.
+Porters Bar is much smaller, so it has a more cozy vibe.
 A great spot to get together before or after a game at TD Garden.
-Burgers, Fries, fresh beer and wine.
+Burgers, Fries, fresh beer, and wine.
 Stop in for a quick pint, or sit down and relax in the comfy lighting and watch some TV.

 4. McGann’s Irish Pub

-Right next door to Porters, McGann’s Irish Pub is another cozy spot with typical pub bites and drink.
+Right next door to Porters, McGann’s Irish Pub is another cozy spot with typical pub bites and drinks.
 Often hosting live music performances, this spot could be where you spend the majority of your night.
 With a red door entrance and a rustic stone wall in the back, McGann’s is a great bar for a fresh pint of Guinness.